-IMPORTANT: Stovax provide gauntlet style gloves for the users protection from heat and any sharp edges when using the appliance.
+IMPORTANT: Yeoman provide gauntlet style gloves for the users protection from heat and any sharp edges when using the appliance.
 For your safety ensure that gloves are always worn when opening, operating, refuelling or handling internal metalwork.

-- 1.1 Before the start of the heating season strip, inspect and clean the appliance as detailed: - Allow appliance to cool. - Remove all internal parts and, for multi-fuel versions, grate system and ashpan (see Installation Instructions, Sections 3).
-Take care handling firebricks as they can become fragile after a period of use. - Sweep the appliance at this point if necessary. - Vacuum clean any remaining ash and debris from the inside of the appliance.
+- 1.1 Before the start of the heating season strip, inspect and clean the appliance as detailed: - Allow appliance to cool. - Remove all internal parts: baffle, log guard, firebricks, grate system and ashpan (see Pre-Installation Instructions, Sections 3, 4, 5).
+Take care handling firebricks as they become fragile after a period of use. - Sweep the appliance at this point if necessary. - Vacuum clean any remaining ash and debris from the inside of the appliance.
 Yeoman offer a filter/collection attachment for vacuum cleaners to protect them from fire ash: Ash Clean (Part No. 2091). - Clean the internal surfaces of the appliance using a wire brush and scraper as required.
-Vacuum and brush the resulting debris from the appliance. - Clean the grate parts (multi-fuel) with a wire brush. - Check the parts for any damage.
+Vacuum and brush the resulting debris from the appliance. - Clean the grate parts with a wire brush, and check the parts for any damage. - Check the parts for any damage.
 Replace any damaged parts using genuine Yeoman replacements parts. - Check and clean the firebricks with a soft brush.
 Some surface damage will occur during use.
 The life of the bricks will depend on the type of fuels burnt and the level of use.
-Replace damaged bricks as soon as possible. - Re-fit cleaned internal parts. - Remove glass from door, discard all old rope seals and fit new (see Maintenance and Servicing, Section 5). - Clean the door glass using Stovax Glass Cleaner and a soft cloth. - On appliances with printed glass do not use cleaning agents that have a high alkaline or acidic content, for example Stovax Gel Cleaner, these are aggressive cleaning agents designed to be used with heavily stained clear glass.
-On printed glass surfaces, use Stovax Glass Cleaner (Stovax No.4103) which is better formulated for this application.
+Replace damaged bricks as soon as possible. - Re-fit cleaned internal parts. - Remove glass from door, discard all old rope seals and fit new (see Maintenance and Servicing, Section 6). - Clean the door glass using a suitable Glass Cleaner and a soft cloth. - Do not use cleaning agents that have a high alkaline content, for example Stovax Gel Cleaner, on appliances with painted glass such as the Studio, View or CL.
+These are abrasive cleaning agents that are designed to be used with heavily stained clear glass.
+Use Stovax Glass Cleaner (Part No.4103) on more delicate surfaces.